an3ssen/Convoclub-2022/Script.md

 5. Hackos, JoAnn T. Information Development: Managing Your Documentation Projects, Portfolio, and People.
 Indianapolis, IN: Wiley Technology Pub, 2007.
 6. “Curse of Knowledge.”
 In Wikipedia, October 3, 2022. https://en.wikipedia.org/w/index.php?title=Curse_of_knowledge&oldid=1113907266.
 7. Pinker, Steven.
 The Sense of Style: The Thinking Person’s Guide to Writing in the 21st Century.
 London: Penguin Books, 2015.
+8. Swisher, Val, and Regina Lynn Preciado.
+The Personalization Paradox: Why Companies Fail (and How To Succeed) at Delivering Personalized Experiences at Scale.
+XML Press, 2021.